garrandall/popular-music-data/tracks/your-mama-don-t-dance-poison.md

 You gotta rock it!

-The old folks say that ya gotta end your date by 10, hm-hmm But if you're out on a date don't you bring her home late 'cause it's a sin You know there's no excuse, you know you're gonna lose, you never win I'll say it again
+The old folks say that ya gotta end your date by 10, hm-hm But if you're out on a date don't you bring her home late 'cause it's a sin You know there's no excuse, you know you're gonna lose, you never win I'll say it again